reidmorrison/rocketjob/README.md

 * Questions?
 Join the chat room on Gitter for [rocketjob support](https://gitter.im/rocketjob/support)
 * [Report bugs](https://github.com/rocketjob/rocketjob/issues)

+## Rocket Job v5

+- Support for Ruby v3 and Rails 6.
+- Multiple output file support through extended `output_categories` capability.
+    - File output formats for each category.
+For example: CSV, PSV, JSON, etc.
+- Support for AWS DocumentDB as the data store.
+- Removed use of Symbols to meet Symbol deprecation in MongoDB and Mongoid.

+The following plugins have been deprecated and will be removed in Rocket Job v5.1
+- RocketJob::Batch::Tabular::Input
+- RocketJob::Batch::Tabular::Output

-## Rocket Job 4
+## Rocket Job v4

-Rocket Job Pro is now open sourced and included within Rocket Job.
+Rocket Job Pro is now open source and included in Rocket Job.

-The `RocketJob::Batch` plugin now adds batch processing capabilites to break up a single task into many concurrent workers processing slices of the entire job at the same time.
+The `RocketJob::Batch` plugin now adds batch processing capabilities to break up a single task into many concurrent workers processing slices of the entire job at the same time.